Skip to content

 Docker compose example repository can be found here.

 Docker Compose setup requires a few setup files.
-First, create the .env file and nginx.conf files.
+First, create the .env file and docker-compose.yml files.
 The .env file will contain your basic configuration variables.

 .env